cym13/tag/README.md

 Fore example you can copy the executable file named tag in your home, in the directory ~/bin and add `export PATH=~/bin:$PATH` in your ~/.bashrc.

+And to install the manpage in a location where man can find it, you can copy it in a man/man1 subdirectory of any part of your path (it works like this in my own system which is under ubuntu and I hope it will work as well on yours).

+    mkdir -p ~/bin/man/man1 && cp tag.1 ~/bin/man/man1/.

+To generate fresh documentation you can use pandoc:

+    pandoc -s -w man tag.1.md -o tag.1

 Rationale
 =========